NASDAQ

 The answer, as ever, depends on the style and purpose of the investments.
 Someone looking for long-term, stable growth would do well to open an ISA and try to maximise their yearly allowance.
 This form of passive investment is quick to get started, easy to get to grips with, and in the long run often outperforms more hands-on investment styles despite requiring low effort.
 Moreover, traders can mix a NASDAQ ETF with funds that deal with other exchanges, commodities and sectors to build a diverse portfolio.

-Long-term investors who prefer to directly pick their stocks may prefer one of the ISAs that offers individual NASDAQ shares or a share dealing platform such as eToro, XM, or IG.
+Long-term investors who prefer to directly pick their stocks may prefer one of the ISAs that offers individual NASDAQ shares or a share dealing platform such as eToro or IG.
 These provide a quick and easy way to invest in NASDAQ-listed companies, and their platforms are used by millions of investors daily.

 Finally, day traders and others looking to make profit through shorter-term stock trades will often have different criteria when looking for a broker with NASDAQ.
 Derivatives such as CFDs will be more important for this group of traders, who will look to maximise their returns through leveraged trades and will also usually want the flexibility to take a short position.